Thinkorswim Free Charting, Level 1 & Level 2 Market DataI wrote a blog post 3 years ago about “Thinkorswim Level 2 for Penny Stocks.”

 Video Clip of My Screen Showing Charting, Level 1 & Level 2 Courtesy of Thinkorswim

 If you are just starting out on day trading then open up a ThinkorSwim account.
-The level 1 market data is free and the level 2 market data is free.
-And the charting is excellent.
+The level 1 and level 2 market data is free and the charting is excellent.
 The best part is the data is real time so you can practice day trading without the extra expense.

 Are their drawbacks to using Thinkorswim for level 2?
 Yes.
-Sometimes Thinkorswim can be a little glitchy and it’s not a perfect solution if you are trading 100 times a day but if you are just starting out or smart with your money like me it is the best solution for trading.
+Sometimes Thinkorswim can be a little glitchy and it’s not a perfect solution if you are trading 100 times a day but if you are just starting out or smart with your money (and trading) like me it is the best solution.

 Here is how you should think of Thinkorswim’s platform and market data.
 Thinkorswim is like a Honda Accord.
 A Honda Accord is a good car that will get you to your destination safely.
 It’s not luxurious.
 So, if you are going on a hot date you probably won’t be advertising you will be picking up your companion in a Honda Accord.Thinkorswim is a Honda Accord and not a BMW.